 If you want to pick apps individually then head into Settings > Apps and slide over the All tab and tap on the selected app then tap Clear cache.
 If you want to clear the whole then go to Settings > Storage and tap on Cached data.
 Also, see CCleaner, it cleans up cache and helps maintain your device.

 6. Perform a factory reset

 Smartphones are amazing, they aren’t perfect.
-Just in case don’t know what’s wrong, and no amount of adjusting settings and apps set a device to a like-new performance.
+Just in case don’t know what’s wrong, and no amount of adjusting settings and apps set a device to like-new performance.
 If everything else fails, you are likely to consider doing a full device reset.
 It will resolve the problems you’re having with apps, it can also tinker impossibly difficult to diagnose system issues.
-It’s a shame that this kind of things still occur, if this is some kind of error or misconfiguration, this is probably the only chioce of action you have.
+It’s a shame that this kind of thing still occurs, if this is some kind of error or misconfiguration, this is probably the only choice of action you have.